CREATED 5/6/2011

 1995 April: Amsterdam: (was Boston Uni/Europe) (50-75) Stress in the workplace.
 Harris Research.

-• David Warburton [tobacco tout] — survey of 16 developed countries The survey was carried out in New Zealand, Australia, Hong Kong, Greece, Italy, Spain, France, Switzerland, Germany, Belgium, Luxembourg, Netherlands, Denmark, United Kingdom, United States and Canada.
+1995 April 23 - 26: ARISE Workshop in Amsterdam introduced by Dr Van der Heijden, Director of the WHO in Bilhoven, [WHO's Netherland's director, Van der Heijden appears to have been very easily sucked in by these lobbyists.] - David Warburton [tobacco tout] — survey of 16 developed countries The survey was carried out in New Zealand, Australia, Hong Kong, Greece, Italy, Spain, France, Switzerland, Germany, Belgium, Luxembourg, Netherlands, Denmark, United Kingdom, United States and Canada.
 It was designed to discover the problems in the office workplace.
 The main finding was the common pattern that work was the major stressor (50%), worldwide.Nearly 8 out of 10 people who were stressed in the workplace found work was the major stressor in their lives.

-• David Warburton and Judy Sulter from Competitive Edge, Peachtree City, Georgia — they have identified some contributing factors. to stress.
+- David Warburton and Judy Sulter from Competitive Edge, Peachtree City, Georgia — they have identified some contributing factors. to stress.
 Job disastisfaction is a predictor of ill health and absenteeism.

 "From research in the University of Reading's own laboratory, scientific evidence showed that a cup of coffee, a glass of wine, a cigarette, a few pieces of chocolate — these sort of little pleasures — calm people and make them feel better.
-Thus, these little pleasures can be an antidote to the stressors of life and help maintain an overall harmonious lifestyle."
+Thus, these little pleasures can be an antidote to the stressors of life and help maintain an overall harmonious lifestyle." - Prof Marianne Frankenhaeuser, Uni of Stockholm. — Problems with hormones and stress. — "Relaxing & Unwinding & Its Hormonal Correlates"

-• Prof Hera Tsimara-Papastamatiou, Uni of Athens, — stressors and the progress of disease — "Stressors and Cancer"
+- Prof Hera Tsimara-Papastamatiou, Uni of Athens, — stressors and the progress of disease — "Stressors and Cancer"

-• Prof, Klaus Jung, Uni of Mainz — the role of physical activity [Missing from second record]
+- Prof, Klaus Jung, Uni of Mainz — the role of physical activity [Missing from second record]

-• Dr Jan Snel, Uni of Amsterdam — caffeine — "Coffee & Information Processing"
+- Dr Jan Snel, Uni of Amsterdam — caffeine — "Coffee & Information Processing"

-• Prof Alberto Oliverio, Nat Resarch Center, Italy [Missing from one record] "Hormones & Immune Response"
+- Prof Alberto Oliverio, Nat Resarch Center, Italy [Missing from one record] "Hormones & Immune Response"

-• Dr Michael Bozarty, State Uni of New York [tobacco tout] [Missing from one record] "Brain Mechanisms of Pleasure Against Stressors"
+- Dr Michael Bozarty, State Uni of New York [tobacco tout] [Missing from one record] "Brain Mechanisms of Pleasure Against Stressors"

-• Prof Andy Smith, Uni of Bristol — food and caffeine's effect on memory — "Coffee & Sweets & Shift Work"
+- Prof Andy Smith, Uni of Bristol — food and caffeine's effect on memory — "Coffee & Sweets & Shift Work"

-• Prof Ian Hindmarch, Uni of Surrey [tobacco tout] nicotine, caffeine and chocolate improve congnitive and psychomotor performance.
+- Prof Ian Hindmarch, Uni of Surrey [tobacco tout]— nicotine, caffeine and chocolate improve congnitive and psychomotor performance.
 "Pleasure, Products & Everyday Skills."

-• Dr Geoff Lowe, Uni of Hull [?]— alcohol and creativity in artists "Pleasure, Products & Creativity".
+- Dr Geoff Lowe, Uni of Hull [?]— alcohol and creativity in artists "Pleasure, Products & Creativity".

-• Prof Chris Gratton and Simon Holliday, Sheffield Hallam Uni — pleasure choices [Missing from Second record]
+- Prof Chris Gratton and Simon Holliday, Sheffield Hallam Uni — pleasure choices [Missing from Second record]

-• Prof Michael Robbins, Uni of Missouri-Columbia [Omitted from main record] — "Rituals of Pleasure in Everyday Life"
+- Prof Michael Robbins, Uni of Missouri-Columbia [Omitted from main record] — "Rituals of Pleasure in Everyday Life"

-• Prof Christie Davies, Uni of Reading, sociologist — prohibitions lead to criminal behavior.— "Moralistic Approaches to Pleasure"
+- Prof Christie Davies, Uni of Reading, sociologist — prohibitions lead to criminal behavior.— "Moralistic Approaches to Pleasure"

-• Prof Keith Botsford, Prof of Journalism and History, Boston Uni [tobacco tout]"The New Puritanism".
+- Prof Keith Botsford, Prof of Journalism and History, Boston Uni [tobacco tout] — "The New Puritanism".

-• Dr Digby Anderson, Director of the Social Affairs Unit in London [tobacco tout] — political sociologist spoke on "The Nanny State Against Living"
+- Dr Digby Anderson, Director of the Social Affairs Unit in London [tobacco tout] — political sociologist spoke on "The Nanny State Against Living"

-• Dr Faith Fitzgerald, Uni of California, Medical School of Davis
+- Dr Faith Fitzgerald, Uni of California, Medical School of Davis

 — right to choose to die from either Altzheimers or CHD from smoking.

-• Prof James McCormick, Trinity College Dublin [tobacco tout] — questioned the value of preventative medicine. — "Sick To Death of the Health Gurus"
+- Prof James McCormick, Trinity College Dublin [tobacco tout] — questioned the value of preventative medicine. — "Sick To Death of the Health Gurus"

-• Prof Jean-Francois Malberby, Sherbrooke Uni, Canada [Omitted from one record] "Autonomy & Prevention"
+- Prof Jean-Francois Malberby, Sherbrooke Uni, Canada [Omitted from one record] "Autonomy & Prevention"

-• Dr Bruce Charlton, Uni of Newcastle [Omitted from one record] "Antidotes to Health Scares."[?]
+- Dr Bruce Charlton, Uni of Newcastle [Omitted from one record] "Antidotes to Health Scares."[?]

-• Dr John Luik, Niagra Institute [tobacco tout]— Does health have a moral basis? — "The Important Choices in Life."
+- Dr John Luik, Niagra Institute [tobacco tout]— Does health have a moral basis? — "The Important Choices in Life."

-• Prof Claude Javeau, Uni Libre de Bruxelle [tobacco tout] — Spoke on state intrusions into decision-making about pleasure pose significant dangers to democracy "The Choice of the Pleasures of Life and The Defence of Democracy"
+- Prof Claude Javeau, Uni Libre de Bruxelle [tobacco tout] — Spoke on state intrusions into decision-making about pleasure pose significant dangers to democracy "The Choice of the Pleasures of Life and The Defence of Democracy"

 Conference Conclusion: ARISE's recommendation is that people should live a life of moderate hedonism, so that they can live to the full the only life they are ever likely to have.

 1996: Matt Winokur had a $2.7 million budget for ETS fight-back activites.
 It includes funding of TASSC, AEI, IDU and ARISE.
 The AEI was to promote publications on 'sound science' (generated by TASSC & ARISE).
-Also
+Also - The Advancement of Sound Science Coalition — WRA contribution to support international applications of the Coalition in support of GEPs (may not be to a 501 (c) 3)

-• American Enterprise Institute to promote publications on sound science
+- American Enterprise Institute to promote publications on sound science

-• International Democrat Union to support regulatory reform and sound science policies in U.S. and international political organizations (see Swidler & Berlin, below)
+- International Democrat Union to support regulatory reform and sound science policies in U.S. and international political organizations (see Swidler & Berlin, below)

-• ARISE (Associates for Research In the Science of Enjoyment) [Note: $50,000 is one-third the '95 commitment and represents a cutback in WRA support as the benefit of ARISE will continue to be for the EU markets. ]
+- ARISE (Associates for Research In the Science of Enjoyment) [Note: $50,000 is one-third the '95 commitment and represents a cutback in WRA support as the benefit of ARISE will continue to be for the EU markets. ]

-• Eurocenter — Spring O'Brien agency to promote the results of the Corning-Hazleton air quality studies worldwide.
+- Eurocenter — Spring O'Brien agency to promote the results of the Corning-Hazleton air quality studies worldwide.

-• Swidler & Berlin support for GEP in US and international
+- Swidler & Berlin support for GEP in US and international

 political organizations; utilizes direct contribution to Int'l Democr[atic] Union